 Food: Quest Day campers receive lunch as part of their tuition.
 All overnight campers receive breakfast, lunch, and dinner as part of their meal plan.
 Since we special order our food from caterers, we can accommodate some food allergies and special diets.
 As parents, we are concerned about providing healthy options for campers.
 We provide a selection of vegetables at both lunch and dinner.
 Our bread is whole grain.
 We provide milk at every meal.

-Activities: Upon arrival to our Waltham camp, campers meet in the tavern for a Pre-Game meeting.
+Activities: Upon arrival to camp, campers meet in the tavern for a Pre-Game meeting.
 It is very important that all campers are familiar with the rule system before attending this meeting.
 Some rule clarification will be given, but most of the time will be spent discussing safety and procedures.
 After a tour of the grounds, adventurers approach the Gate of Destiny and enter the realm of Sidleterra… which is where the adventures begin!

 During their stay in Sidleterra, campers will participate in many activities designed to entertain and educate, all the while being very pertinent to the game.
 Here is just a sampling of what they will learn:

 “Spell Casting”: All of our spells that our heroes use to make things happen are based in physics.
 In order to get their first level of spells, they need to be able to recite and explain Newton’s Laws of Physics.
 As they progress, the spells get more complex as well as the physics they are based on.
 In addition, heroes are encouraged to formulate their own spells with the help of their teachers, which are then presented to the Board of Mages.
 If the physics are acceptable, they then get to name the spell (using Latin) and be the first hero to learn and use it!